- If Windows 10 can't map the network drive, this could negatively impact your locally stored data.

 - Click on Exclude credential providers, then, on the left side, on policy settings.

 - Click on Apply and then on Ok.

-- Restart your computer, wait for the next startup to complete, and try to access it once again.
+- Restart your computer, wait for the next startup to complete, and try to access it again.

 4. Use a Batch file

 - Press the Windows key, type note, and select Notepad.

 - Copy the following lines and paste them into the opened Notepad window:

 timeout /t 30and